Modern Acrylic Still Life Course

 Who is the course for?

-Imagine going to your paint box, open up the lid and pick out just three brushes.
+Imagine going to your paint box, opening up the lid and picking out just three brushes.
 That’s all you need to complete the painting.

 Everything has been set out, so you only need to focus on the next step.